thenumbernine/Tensor/README.md

 - `::Template<T, N>` = The template of this class, useful for nesting operations.
 - `::rank` = For determining the tensor rank.
 Vectors have rank-1, Matrices (including symmetric) have rank-2.
 - `::dim<i>` = Get the i'th dimension size , where i is from 0 to rank-1.
 - `::dims` = Get a int-vector with all the dimensions.
-For rank-1 this is just an int.
-Maybe I'll change it to be intN for all ranks, not sure.
 - `::isSquare` = true if all dimensions match, false otherwise.
 Yes that means vectors are square.
 Maybe I'll change the name.
 - `::localDim` = Get the dimension size of the current class, equal to `dim<0>`.
 - `::numNestings` = Get the number of template-argument-nested classes.
 Equivalent to the number of Inner's in `tensor::Inner::...::Inner`.